Colour: Deep Ruby

 Varieties: 100% Pinotage

-Food matching: Fire-grilled venison meats such as springbok or kudu loin, served with a rich butter jus.
+Food Pairing: Fire-grilled venison meats such as springbok or kudu loin, served with a rich butter jus.

-The Bottelary Hills are extremely diverse in terms of terroir.
+The Pinotage grapes are sourced from 3 different sites in the Bottelary Hills which are extremely diverse in terms of terroir.
 A wide variety of different slopes, aspects, elevation above sea level, soils, and the influence of both the False Bay to the south, and the cold Atlantic in the west, make for a very intricate array of micro-climates.
+These different conditions in turn yield a diversity of fruit characters and when blended, makes a more complex wine.

 The Bottelary area forms part of granitic hills and the reddish- and yellowish- brown soils are highly suited to the production of quality wine grapes.
 The soils are acidic, have great water retention capabilities and are well drained.
 Soil types include Oakleaf, Tukulu, Hutton and Clovelly.